Get Involved with Psychology

-Also, academic researchers from across the university work alongside selected second-year psychology students on data collection throughout the week.
-It is an opportunity for students to work on real and cutting-edge psychological research that is a step up from their course based studies.
+Academic researchers from across the University work alongside selected second-year Psychology students on data collection throughout the week.
+It is an opportunity for students to work on real and cutting-edge psychological research that is a step-up from their course based studies.
 This offers students a great opportunity to gain dedicated experiment base experience.
 The findings of these projects are used to inform real academic research and are published in peer-reviewed academic journals.

 Each year we welcome more and more children to Summer Scientist, including many who have attended the event in previous years.
-The most recent event welcomed around 300 children and if we include their families, we had over 800 attendees.
 Future events will feature many new academic research projects investigating topics such as the development of altruism, language, motor control, risk behaviours, sensory perception, cognition, and interactive educational technologies.

 For regular updates on our next event and activities you can follow us on:

 Researchers from the University of Lincoln have teamed up with the WESC Foundation to create a new browser-based game called Eyelander, which aims to help children and young people with vision-loss to lead more independent lives.

 The game was specifically designed for people with visual field loss caused by Cerebral Visual Impairment (CVI) – which is usually the result of a brain injury – and it prompts the player to use their vision more efficiently.
 The game requires players to move their eyes quickly around the screen to find matching shapes and colours at different positions and it is punctuated with encouraging words to motivate the player.